 Of course, one of the ministries of the Spiritans was the founding of the Pittsburgh Catholic College in 1878, in order to educate poor immigrant youth in Pittsburgh.
 The Pittsburgh Catholic College has grown into what is now known as Duquesne University of the Holy Spirit, which continues under the sponsorship of the Spiritans.

-Today there are over 3,000 professsed and lay Spiritans around the world, with a large number of the younger confreres coming from Africa.
+Today there are over 3,000 professsed and lay Spiritans in almost 60 countries, with a large number of the younger confreres coming from Africa.

-This research guide is designed to guide researchers, especially undergraduates, through the process of discovering the rich history and many contributions of the Spiritans.
-Use the tabs at the top of the page to move through the various sections of this guide.
+This guide is designed to help researchers, especially undergraduates, discover the rich history and many contributions of the Spiritans.

 Articles are also available on the Internet from an earlier edition of the Catholic Encyclopedia

 Koren, Henry J. The Spiritans: A History of the Congregation of the Holy Ghost.
 Pittsburgh: Duquesne University, 1958. (eBook.
 Click title to read)

 Call number for print book: BX3680 .H6 K6

 Van Kaam, Adrian L. A Light to the Gentiles: the Life Story of the Venerable Francis Libermann.
 Milwaukee: Bruce, 1959. (eBook.
 Click title to borrow from Internet Archive.)

 Call number for print book: BX 4705 .L62 V3 1959A